jhuapl-boss/boss-manage/docs/UpdatingProduction.md

 ```

 ### Remove Subscriptions to ProductionMicronsMailingList in SNS
+*Make a note of mailing subscribers so you can add them back in later.*

-Delete all subscriptions to Production mailing list before upgrading.
+Delete all subscriptions to Production mailing list except your email address.
 Leaving them in place
 will cause multiple emails and texts per minute to everyone on the list.
-*Make a note of the contents so you can add them back in later.*
+You need to leave yourself in the list or else when you put everyone back in all the built up
+ notifications will come down.

 ### Check Cloud Formation Change sets.
 Change sets will automatically be generated when doing an update, but doing it the